murphyj/Node.js_Design_Patterns_Second_Edition_Courseware/Chapter03/03_limited_parallel_execution/README.md

-# Limited Parallel Execution - Emails to a Friend
+# Limited Parallel Execution - Email Movie Quotes

 In this exercise, we have an number of different emails, the contents of which is stored in a variety of different files inside an `drafts` folder.

-Using the Unlimited Parallel Execution pattern we want to perform the following:
+Using the Unlimited Parallel Execution pattern we want to perform the following tasks:

 * Load the contents of each of the `drafts` from the files
 * Send each of the emails with parallel execution